-It is assumed that the roof covered the area between the water channels, and from the bay in the south to an open end represented by post holes in the north.
-This gives and overall size of 30ft by 38 ft.
-(9m by 11.58m).5 A little artistic licence has been taken in extending the building slightly in order to mask the ends of the finery and chafery wheels which, when fitted into their respective pits were found to project beyond the end wall.
+(9 by 11.58m).
+A little artistic licence has been taken in extending the building slightly in order to mask the ends of the finery and chafery wheels which, when fitted into their respective pits were found the project beyond the end wall.